 - soak items in very hot water (77oC for 30 sec) or in diluted bleach, or

-- saturate items with 70% alcohol, or
+- saturate items with 70% isopropyl alcohol or ethanol, or

 - use a commercial sanitiser and follow the manufacturer’s instructions, or